OneMoreSummer/academic-kickstart/content/post/is-the-underdog-effect-overrated/index.md

 The systemic benefits of the Underdog Effect, it is argued, could be lost as an unintended consequence of addressing the inequality and inefficiencies of RAE & Maturity Status issues.
 But would this really be the case?

 **A Numbers Game**

 A later born batter for example will be more likely to be facing an early born bowler than another later born bowler.
 This is just a mathematical function of the typical 2/3rd to 1/3rd split between early and later born in any pathway squad.
-If there was a more natural xxxxxx of players 50:50 then an early born batter will
+If there was a more natural distribution of players (50:50 for early/late or 25% per Birth Quarter) then an early born batter will STILL be challenged by an older bowler for half of the time.
+This is even more relevant when looking at Birth Quarter 4 players who are often the most affected by RAE.
+They will be up against older players 75% of the time.
+The Underdog Effect maybe slighly diluted but will NOT be lost and would probably be less than the benefits of a more equal age distribution.

 **Is the Underdog Effect Overrated?**